XinicsBori/servers/src/postgres/README.md

 * when running docker on macos, use host.docker.internal if the server is running on the host network (eg localhost)
 * DB host/port/username/password need to be added in `args`.
 * If you want to use ssh tunnel, ssh host/port/username/password are also required.
+* When you use MCP with npx, you should build first and replace LOCAL_BUILD_FILE_PATH to absolute path of the build file.

 ### Usage with Claude Desktop